sage-code/maj/alphabet.md

 **accent:**

-Maj words have a constant accent.
-When word start with a consonant, the first vowel in a word is a bit stronger then the other vowels.
-When word start with a vowel, the second vowel is geting the accent, except when there is no second vowel.
-Than there is no accent since only one vowel is present.
+Maj words have a very soft accent on the first syllable.
+Apostroph can modify the accent position from first to last syllable.
+This accent gliding is used in verb conjugation, imperative and negation.
+I will not insis on Maj accent since Maj is for typing not for speaking.
+However if you need to speack Maj try to learn this simple rule.

 ## Consonants